ruman23/AllerHybrid/README.md

-## AllerHybrid: A hybrid system to predict the allergenusing k-mer and physicochemical properties
+## AAllerHybrid: A Hybrid System to Predict the Allergen Using K-mer and Physicochemical Properties

 ### Clone the Repository